houchengbin/OpenANE/README.md

 [others](https://github.com/thunlp/OpenNE)
 <br> All methods in this framework are **unsupervised**, and so do not require any label during embedding phase.

-For more details of each method, please have a look at our paper https://arxiv.org/abs/1811.11728v2.
-And if you find ABRW or this framework is useful for your research, please consider citing it.
+For more details of each method, please have a look at our paper https://arxiv.org/abs/1811.11728.
+And if you find ABRW (namely RoSANE in the paper) or this framework is useful for your research, please consider citing it.
 ```
-@article{hou2019abrw,
+@article{hou2020RoSANE,
-  title={Attributed Network Embedding for Incomplete Attributed Networks},
+  title={RoSANE: Robust and Scalable Attributed Network Embedding for Sparse Networks},
   author={Hou, Chengbin and He, Shan and Tang, Ke},
-  journal={arXiv preprint arXiv:1811.11728v2},
-  year={2019}
+  journal={Neurocomputing},
+  year={2020},
+  publisher={Elsevier}
 }
 ```